-As part of our Statewide Public-Private Partnership (P3) and Engineering Support Services contract, we partnered with the FDOT Central Office to provide owner’s representative services to District 5 for the $2.3 billion widening of I-4.
-This project includes the complete reconstruction of I-4, construction of 138 new bridges, upgrades to 19 urban interchanges, and new ITS systems within the FDOT right-of-way.
-Also included are 21 miles of new tolled express lanes, two eastbound and two westbound.
+As part of RS&H’s Statewide P3 and Engineering Support Services contract, we partnered with the FDOT Central Office to provide owner’s representative services to District 5 for the $2.3 billion widening of I-4.
+This project involved the complete reconstruction of I-4, including the construction of 144 new bridges, major upgrades to 15 urban interchanges, new Intelligent Transportation Systems (ITS) within the FDOT right-of-way, and 21 miles of new tolled express lanes, two eastbound and two westbound.
 As central Florida’s most vital transportation artery, the improvements to I-4 were crucial in relieving congestion and providing safer, more efficient traffic flow through the corridor.

 RS&H created a scale 3-D virtual model of the proposed and existing conditions, including traffic simulations at five major interchanges.
 Using the model, the team produced a multitude of materials, including a 15-minute video that gave an overview of the entire I-4 project, numerous high-resolution renderings, and animations of project innovations for future marketing opportunities.
-The visualizations developed for the I-4 Corridor Improvements is a milestone in large-scale transportation project communications.
-FDOT plays the video during each coordination meeting, as it “communicates in 15 minutes what would take any person two hours.”
-FDOT has even begun using I-4 to set a new standard of visualization materials for similar projects.
+The visualizations developed for the I-4 corridor improvements was a milestone in large-scale transportation project communications.
+Even today, FDOT plays the video during each coordination meeting, as it “communicates in 15 minutes what would take any person two hours.”
+FDOT has begun using I-4 to set a new standard of visualization materials for similar projects.

 Throughout the duration of this contract, RS&H delivered high-quality services as a partner, guiding FDOT in project development and supporting them every step of the way.
 RS&H was selected to provide oversight services during the operating period of the concession agreement of the I-4 Ultimate project, continuing to support FDOT for another five years through an important phase of the project.